greggman/HappyFunTimes/docs/api-versions.md

     *   Support for multiple `GameServer`s on one game

-        Normally if 2 `GameServer`s from the same game try to connect to HappyFunTimes the second one will disconnect the first one and become the **1** GameServer running the game.
+        Normally if 2 `GameServer`s from the same game try to connect to HappyFunTimes the second one will disconnect the first one and become the **one** GameServer running the game.

-        The thinking there was if there is already a game running and HappyFunTimes see anotehr try to start it probably means you left a window open somewhere or some how the old game didn't get disconnected from HappyFunTimes so you probably want the new one to take charge.
+        The thinking there was if there is already a game running and HappyFunTimes see another try to start it probably means you left a window open somewhere or some how the old game didn't get disconnected from HappyFunTimes so you probably want the new one to take charge.